raxracks/vlpp-pack/README.md

 # VLPP Pack
-Create and automatically copy VPK's to a PSVita on linux
+Create and automatically copy Vita Lua Player Plus VPK's to a PSVita in linux

 # How to use